No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Results and Discussion

-Compared to the L2D framework, this flexibility however comes with a trade-off.
-Our routing mechanism selects experts based on their label-wise performance, implicitly assuming that an expert's ability is uniform across all instances of a class.
-In contrast, some L2D models can capture such instance-level nuances by learning deferral policies sensitive to features orthogonal to the label itself, such as dialect in hate speech detection \cite{ijcai2022p344,mozannar2020consistent}.
-Despite this fine-grained adaptation, the experiments performed show that our framework remains robust across diverse settings and still performs competitively, suggesting that instance-level heterogeneity may not critically impair its utility in many practical applications.
+This flexibility however comes with a trade-off.
+Our routing mechanism relies on label-conditional expert performance and implicitly assumes that an expert’s competence is homogeneous across instances of a given class.
+In contrast, learned L2D policies can capture finer-grained, instance-level interactions between inputs and expert performance, for example by exploiting auxiliary attributes such as dialect in hate speech detection \cite{ijcai2022p344,mozannar2020consistent}.
+Nevertheless, our empirical results demonstrate that label-conditional expertise is sufficient to achieve competitive accuracy across diverse datasets and architectures, suggesting that instance-level heterogeneity is not a limiting factor in many practical scenarios.

+Overall, our results indicate that segregativity-based, training-free deferral provides a compelling alternative to learned deferral when adaptability, data efficiency, and rapid deployment are prioritized.